UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 A proprietary implemnetation is included in the specification where the split is indicated only in the reservation lateron using the splitSection data in the ReservedPlace object.
 A provider is allowed to use the splitSection only in case the client has allowed this by sending a ProductTag SPLITT_RESERVATION in the offer request.

+##### Fees on Seat Selection   <a name="SeatSelectionFees">

+Fees might be applied on selecting seats from a graphical map.
+For this purpose the amount of the fee can be provided per place in the place availability.
+With the selection of the specific seats a fee will be addedto the booking which is linked to the reservation.
+The fee is indicated as for "SEAT_SELECTION".
+The indication that grapgical reservation is possible must also indicate that a fee will be taken.
+The element gravicalReservation must show the value "WITH_FEE".

 #### Getting Coach Layouts

 Graphical seat reservation allows a customer to conveniently choose its